An employee engagement survey is a critical part of your employee listening strategy.

 - Extremity (vs Moderacy) Response Bias - The tendency to choose extreme vs neutral response categories on a rating scale

-- Inattentional Bias - To prevent survey respondents from not paying attention to the meaning of survey
+- Inattentional Bias - To prevent survey respondents from not paying attention to the meaning of the survey

 - Broader Construct - To widen the way respondents think and arrange their beliefs related to the construct